tjparnell/biotoolbox/docs/apps/get_datasets.md

         it was counted in an input region or not.
 This might be used when a more global normalization is needed.

     The region method is best used with RNASeq data and a complete gene annotation table.
 The genome method is best used with partial annotation tables or other Seq types, such as ChIPSeq.
-This option can only be used with one of the count methods (count, ncount, pcount).
+This option can only be used with one of the count methods (`count`, `ncount`, `pcount`).
 A sum method may be cautiously allowed if, for example, using bigWig point data.
 The FPKM values are appended as additional columns in the output table.

 - --tpm